 - 1. The following regulations apply to all geologically hazardous areas: - a.
 New development, modification to existing structures, or the creation of new lots that would cause foreseeable risk from geological conditions to people or improvements during the life of the development shall be prohibited. - b.
-New development, modification to existing structures, or the creation of new lots that would require structural stabilization over the life of the development shall be prohibited, except where: - i. stabilization is necessary to protect a permitted use; and - ii. no alternative location is available; and - iii. no net loss of ecological functions will result; and - iv. stabilization measures shall conform to all provisions included in Chapter 8 of this Program. - c.
-All developments shall be required to comply with the building code requirements of the TMC. - d.
-All proposed modifications to any geological hazard area or buffer shall remain subject to mitigation sequencing and any unmitigated impacts resulting from a modification are required to be compensated for consistent with TSMP 6.4.2(A) through (E).

-- e.
-Mitigation sequencing shall not apply where staff has determined through a sitespecific evaluation that there is not a significant geologic hazard risk and no other critical area exists - f.
-Any alteration shall not adversely impact other critical areas. - g.
-Stabilization structures or measures to protect existing primary residential structures may be permitted where no alternatives, including relocation or reconstruction of existing structures, are found to be feasible, and less expensive than the proposed stabilization measure provided they are designed and constructed consistent with the provisions of Chapter 8 of this Program. - Any development, encroachment, filling, clearing, or grading, timber harvest, building structures, impervious surfaces, and vegetation removal within geologically hazardous areas and associated buffers shall be prohibited except as specified in TSMP 6.4.7(F-K).
+New development, modification to existing structures, or the creation of new lots that would require structural shoreline stabilization over the life of the development shall be prohibited, except where: - i. stabilization is necessary to protect an permitted use; and - ii. no alternative location is available; and - iii. no net loss of ecological functions will result-; and - iii. stabilization measures shall conform to all provisions included in Chapter 8 of this Program. - iv.
+Under such circumstances, the stabilization measures shall conform to all provisions included in Chapter 8 of this Program. - c.
+Any alteration shall not adversely impact other critical areas. - d.
+Stabilization structures or measures to protect existing primary residential structures may be permitted where no alternatives, including relocation or reconstruction of existing structures, are found to be feasible, and less expensive than the proposed stabilization measure provided they are designed and constructed consistent with the provisions of Chapter 8 of this Program. - e.
+Any development, encroachment, filling, clearing, or grading, timber harvest, building structures, impervious surfaces, and vegetation removal within geologically hazardous areas and associated buffers shall be prohibited except as specified in TSMP 6.4.7(F-K).

-F. Erosion and Landslide Hazards - Standards
+F. Erosion and Landslide Hazards - Development Standards